mmesiti/Recorder.jl/README.md

   - to use `isapprox` instead of `==`
 - to add `MPI` initialization/finalization calls if necessary;

+After the regression tests have been created, you can remove all the references to `Recorder` from your code, and use the recorded data and the modified scripts in your test suite.

 ## Possible features
   The crossed ones are somewhat tested but not yet thoroughly.